alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **Global Secondary Index (GSI)**: Different partition key and optional sort key.
 Contains a set of attributes from the base table, but organized by a different primary key than the table.
 Need provision read and write capacity units.
 - **Sparse Indexes**: Only contain items that have the indexed attribute

+### Operations

+- **BatchGetItem**: Permits the retrieval of multiple items from one or more tables in a single operation

 ### <a name="dynamodb-code-examples"></a>Code Examples

 **DynamoDB Operations with AWS SDK for JavaScript:**